Zhang Ce: Governmental career

-During Tang Dynasty
+During the Tang dynasty

 After spending the time in the wilderness for over a decade, Zhang Ce entered imperial government service and served as a scholar at Guangwen Pavilion (廣文館), and later Mishu Lang (秘書郎), an assistant at the Palace Library.
 When the warlord Wang Xingyu served as the military governor (Jiedushi) of Jingnan Circuit (靜難, headquartered in modern Xianyang, Shaanxi), he invited Zhang to serve on his staff, as Guangcha Zhishi (觀察支使), an assistant to him in his role as governor (觀察使, Guanchashi).
 Later, when Wang ran into disputes with the imperial government and was attacked and defeated by Li Keyong the military governor of Hedong Circuit (河東, headquartered in modern Taiyuan, Shanxi), Zhang, along with a servant girl, personally bore a litter to put his mother on, so that they could flee Jingnan's capital Bin Prefecture (邠州), through the snow.
 Fellow refugees sympathized with him, and this news spread.
 When Li Keyong's archrival Zhu Quanzhong the military governor of Xuanwu Circuit (宣武, headquartered in modern Kaifeng, Henan) heard of this, he invited Zhang to serve as his assistant in his role as governor of Xuanyi Circuit (宣義, headquartered in modern Anyang, Henan).
 However, soon thereafter, Zhang's mother died, so he left governmental service to observe a period of mourning for her.